austinesparza/JonesLab/2025jul10_1040_RStudio_LeftJoin_dbsnpVariantAnnotation_clinvar.md

 These results confirm that a substantial proportion of rsIDs (1,229) appear more than once in the joined data, with 866 of those linked to multiple clinical interpretations.
 Without deduplication, summary statistics would reflect repeated rows rather than unique loci, overstating annotation coverage and misrepresenting category frequencies.
 For this reason, we report one clinical significance label per rsID in summary tables while retaining the full joined output for downstream analyses that require allele-level detail.

-# Clinical Significance Consistency per Variant Site
+# Section 2: Clinical Significance Consistency per Variant Site

 ## Join Logic and Purpose